Jean-MarcHarvengt/MCUME/README.md

   - .gam roms support
   - no sound
   - full speed on Teensy4.0 only!!
+- PCE (PC Engine):
+  - .pce roms support
+  - Nearly full speed with sound
+  - Some games hang or do not start as Outrun, Powerdrift...

 # Running
 - ESP32 only: Select the emulator from the app selector screen and press FIRE (wait a bit that the SD get mounted)